 Transferable skills are those experience aspects which were drawn from the non-business analyst role.
-What all had you learned as a financial analyst which will prove to be beneficial in the business analyst profile?
+What had all you learned as a financial analyst which will prove to be beneficial to the business analyst profile?
 This could be financial application expertise, industry experience, particular experience in specific processes such as finance or HR and other broad functional areas.

 Identify the transferable skills and leverage it for the new position.
-Moreover, if you’re applying for the business analyst position in the same company where you’re working as financial analyst, the process simplifies as the organisation is already aware of your transferable skills and of your knowledge about the organisation and its business model.
+Moreover, if you’re applying for the business analyst position in the same company where you’re working as a financial analyst, the process simplifies as the organization is already aware of your transferable skills and of your knowledge about the organization and its business model.

 All you have to focus is on identifying the skills and leveraging it for the business analyst profile.
 Changes in your resume need to be made accordingly.
 Follow this simple guide that teaches how to modify your resume especially when you haven’t worked in business analyst profile before.

 3) Get Feedback

 At this stage, you have identified transferable skills and the business analyst knowledge-base combined gives you the confidence to make the transition.